 For field analysis of compacted soils the Soil Physics Facility has a Penetrometer logger with GPS to enable spatial surveys of soil compaction to take place.

 The lab also has experience of implementing and running networks of soil moisture sensors to understand the influence of moisture on soil functioning.
 Modelling sensor results using Hydrus 1D is also undertaken.

-In addition to the soil physical measurements described above, the facility offers or can access a range of complementary analyses to describe the degree to which soil organic matter is decomposed.
-These are typically rapid scanning or analysis techniques which provide qualitative estimates of properties but are useful as additional variables, particularly in developing models.
-Techniques include Mid- and Near-Infrared scanning of soil particles (within the Organic Geochemistry Facility), as well as the use of laser fluorescence analysis of soils to identify the ‘Humification Index’.
+In addition to soil physical measurements, the facility offers or can access a range of complementary analyses to describe the degree to which soil organic matter is decomposed.
+These are typically rapid scanning or analysis techniques that provide qualitative estimates of properties but are useful as additional variables, particularly in developing models.
+Techniques include mid- and near-infrared scanning of soil particles (within the Organic Geochemistry Facility), as well as the use of laser fluorescence analysis of soils to identify the ‘humification index’.

 The facility offers a range of chemical measurements including soil extractions.
 Assays include:

 - isotopic dilution techniques for assessing the ‘reactive pools’ of trace metals in soils